Back in Paris pact, US faces tougher climate steps ahead

-And even as Biden noted the country's first day back in the climate pact, the globe's dangerous warming was just one of a long list of urgent problems Biden raised in a video speech to European leaders on Friday, a month into his administration.
-Before bringing up climate issues, he touched on the global pandemic, sputtering national economies and tense relations with China, among other matters.
+And even as Biden noted the country's first day back in the climate pact, the globe's dangerous warming was just one of a long list of urgent problems he raised in a video speech to European leaders on Friday, a month into his administration.
+Before bringing up climate issues, he touched on the global pandemic, sputtering national economies and tense relations with China, among other matters that threaten to impede and delay tackling the nation's status as the world's top carbon polluter after China.

 Biden signed an executive order on his first day in office reversing the pullout ordered by President Donald Trump.
-The action fulfilled a Biden campaign pledge.
 Trump said soon after he took office that he would start the process of pulling the U.S. from the Paris accord, but it didn’t take effect until Nov.
 4, 2020, because of provisions in the agreement.

 Officially, the United States was only out of the worldwide global climate pact for 107 days.
 It was part of Trump's withdrawal from global allegiances in general and his oft-stated but false view that global warming was a laughably mistaken take by the world's scientists.